trigaten/Learn_Prompting/docs/basics/roles.md

 # 🟢 Role Prompting

-Another prompting technique is role prompting, which is assigning a role to the AI.
-It can be as simple as telling the AI to "act like a detective" or  "you are a food critic".

-import RolePrompt from '../assets/role_prompt.svg';
+import RolePrompt from '@site/docs/assets/role_prompt.svg';

 <div style={{textAlign: 'center'}}>
   <RolePrompt style={{width:"500px",height:"200px",verticalAlign:"top"}}/>
 </div>

+Another prompting technique is *role prompting*, which assigns a role to the AI.
+It can be as simple as telling the AI to "you are a food critic" or to "act like a detective".

-Role prompting is a great technique for steering the output in the intended direction you're looking for, in some cases it can also improve the general quality of the output.
+Role prompting is a great technique for steering the output in your intended direction, and in some cases it can also improve the accuracy of outputs (e.g. when you want to use the AI to classify text or solve math problems).

-It's a very imnportant technique since it can have considerable impact on the quality of the output of the prompt with very little words (and tokens).

 ## Straightforward roles

 Let's dive into the food critic example mentioned above.
-IF you were to write a review of a pizza place, it's important to think where your written piece will go and what your audience is.
+When reviewing a pizza place, it's crucial to consider your publishing platform and intended audience.

 You can argue that you can copy and paste the same review across Goople Reviews, TripAdvor and Yelp, but that won't work for